Golden hello: Golden hello for academies

-In the UK, a golden hello is financial incentive, not for executives, but for attracting graduates in STEM (science, technology, engineering and maths) into teaching in an maintained secondary school.
+In the UK, a golden hello is financial incentive, not for executives, but for attracting graduates in STEM (science, technology, engineering and maths) into teaching in a maintained secondary school.

 The scholarships, funded by Department of Education, were introduced in 2011 and are offering £30,000 for graduates with a good degree in physics, chemistry, computing or maths in 2016/17.

 According to the document of National College for Teaching and Leadership, golden hello is only available to teachers "who trained through a postgraduate initial teacher training (ITT) course leading to qualified teacher status (QTS)".
-Teachers must meet the training, teaching and application criteria, in oder to be eligible for golden hello payment.
+Teachers must meet the training, teaching and application criteria, in order to be eligible for golden hello payment.